EvilKanoa/webadvisor-api/README.md

 To run a development server simply run `yarn dev` and a `nodemon` based dev server will start.
 This server is ran in watch mode so any changes you make will cause it to refresh instantly.

-To test your code run `yarn testing`.
+To test your code run `yarn test`.
 This will launch jest in watch mode so any changes to your code or tests will cause the tests to be re-ran.

 ### Deploying